 In the reporting phase of a sensing measurement instance, sensing measurement results are reported (Motion 15, 20/1851r4; Motion 29, 21/1543r1).

-Results of measurements performed in a WLAN sensing procedure should be obtained by or reported to its initiator except for the case when the sensing initiator is the sensing transmitter (Motion 11, 21/0147r3; Motion 29, 21/1543r1; Motion 60, 22/0038r2).
-For the case when the sensing initiator is the sensing transmitter, the reporting of sensing measurement results to the sensing initiator is optional (Motion 60, 22/0038r2).
+Results of measurements performed in a WLAN sensing procedure should be obtained by or reported to its initiator (Motion 11, 21/0147r3; Motion 29, 21/1543r1).
+For the case when the sensing initiator is the sensing transmitter, the sensing initiator may optionally request the sensing responder to report sensing measurement results (Motion 60, 22/0038r2).

 Transmission of the Sensing Measurement Report frame is initiated by an MLME primitive.
 Both immediate and delayed reporting are acceptable (Motion 21, 21/0908r2).